Strategic Interaction & Progression Systems Design

 Adventure Structure

-Klarion serves as the final encounter due to his mechanical distinctiveness, recognizable thematic role, and suitability for a climactic multi-state boss design.
+Klarion was selected as the final encounter due to his strong thematic identity and suitability for a climactic multi-state interaction framework emphasizing volatility, adaptation, and evolving strategic interpretation.

 Teekl Attack! functions as a disruptive pressure tool within Klarion’s dual-state encounter, forcing players to continuously adapt their strategy rather than overcommitting to a single damage route.
 The card destabilizes player pacing, reinforces state volatility, and prevents static optimization of encounter patterns.